 Line transects have been established at 22 locations in all of the nine monitoring reaches in order to measure change in vegetative cover within restored areas (Harris 2005).
 Representative photos of the sites are illustrated in Appendix B, Photo Monitoring.
 The transect lines range from 45 to 111 feet in length and typically span the entire width of a restoration area.
 Figure 7 above shows the name and location of each transect line surveyed.
-Chart 1 below presents the average relative percent cover, by ground cover type, for all transect lines in Reaches 1- 9 for survey years 2012-2018.
+Chart 1 below presents the average relative percent cover, by ground cover type, for all transect lines in Reaches 1- 9 for survey years 2012-2019.
 As in previous year's surveys herbaceous is the dominate cover type follow by over story/trees and woody shrubs respectively.
-Results of the surveys indicate that the general trend in ground cover type has shifted from un-vegetated to herbaceous, with a gradual increase of native shrubs and tree cover types; this is to be expected as sites mature and shrubs and trees grow larger and provide more cover and structure at a given restoration area.
+Results of the surveys indicate that the general trend in ground cover type has shifted from herbaceous to native shrubs and tree cover types; this is to be expected as sites mature and shrubs and trees grow larger and provide more cover and structure at a given restoration area.

-Chart 1: Average percent cover by ground cover type for line transect surveys (2012-2018)
+Chart 1: Average percent cover by ground cover type for line transect surveys (2012-2019)

-Visual estimation of percent native vs non-native species by cover type was determined to be approximately 60-70% native species for herbaceous cover with the remaining 40%-50% being non-native annual grasses and perennials such as vinca sp.
-Woody shrub cover was estimated to be approximately 70%-80% native (coyote brush, CA blackberry, snowberry, CA rose, etc.) with the remaining 20%-30% non-native woody cover being comprised of species such as Himalayan blackberry and red sesbania, etc. Tree cover type was estimated to be comprise of primarily native species, 85%-90% (primarily cottonwoods, willows, alders and oaks), within the restoration areas surveyed while the remaining 10%-15% non-native tree species detected were black locust, tree of heaven and the occasional London plain sycamore.
+Visual estimation of percent native vs non-native species by cover type was determined to be approximately 55-65% native species for herbaceous cover with the remaining 35%-45% being nonnative annual grasses and perennials such as vinca sp.
+Woody shrub cover was estimated to be approximately 65%-70% native (coyote brush, CA blackberry, snowberry, CA rose, etc.) with the remaining 30%-35% non-native woody cover being comprised of species such as Himalayan blackberry and red sesbania, etc. Tree cover type was composed primarily of native species 80%-90% (primarily cottonwoods, willows, alders and oaks), within the restoration areas surveyed while the remaining 10%-20% non-native tree species surveys were black locust, tree of heaven and the occasional London plane sycamore.